Woman standing on the summit of Ben A’an in Central Scotland, overlooking Loch Katrine and surrounding hills on a clear, hazy morning

 Wooded Hills, Lochside Trails, and Historic Paths Near the Cities

-Central Scotland blends ease with immersion — a region where wooded glens, open ridges, and broad lochs lie within reach of Stirling, Perth, and Glasgow.
-It’s walking country that feels close but never crowded.
-Trails lead through forest, farmland, and upland edges, revealing castles, waterfalls, and timeless views along the way.
+Central Scotland blends ease with immersion — a region where wooded glens, open ridges, and broad lochs sit within easy reach of Stirling, Perth, and Glasgow.
+It’s walking country that feels close but never crowded, making it ideal for relaxed walking holidays shaped around forest paths, riverside trails, and gentle hill country.
+Trails lead through farmland and upland edges, revealing castles, waterfalls, and long views along the way.

-This is a landscape for slower travel — where you can start the day in town and finish it on a quiet lochside path.
-The walking may be gentler than in the Highlands, but it’s no less rewarding: full of story, contrast, and space to breathe.
+This is a landscape for slower travel — where you can begin the day in a town and finish it on a quiet lochside path.
+The walking may be gentler than in the Highlands, but it is no less rewarding: rich in contrast, story, and space to breathe.
+Along many routes, you’ll find welcoming places to stay, from small village guesthouses to characterful rural hotels that work perfectly for short breaks or multi-day walking itineraries.

 Where to Walk